rpigu-i/talks-workshops-papers/README.md

 *Course material:*  https://github.com/tweag/bsideslv-devsecops-sdlc

-## HOPE XV: Mastering Security in Development
+## HOPE XV 2024: Mastering Security in Development
 Presented by myself, Sean Clayton and Bill Reyor

 This is a hands-on workshop that provides participants with an introduction to secure software development and leveraging DevSecOps tooling to aid in this.
 Participants will learn about setting up a local development environment that includes security tooling.